FREQUENTLY ASKED QUESTIONS

 Do you clear anal glands ?

-Yes, anal glands can be emptied whilst your dog is in the bath.
+Yes, if your vet recommends it.
 Please ask for this to be done when you arrive for your appointment.

 Can I stay with my dog ?